About Clinical Trials

 Free regular monitoring

-Participants in a clinical trial are closely monitored at no cost to protect the participant’s safety, improve treatment outcomes and assure data integrity.
-This offers the benefit of a deeper level of involvement of the participant in their own therapy which itself may improve health outcomes for the participant, along with the benefits of quicker knowledge should your condition change.
+Participants in a clinical trial are closely monitored at no cost to protect your safety, improve treatment outcomes and assure data integrity.
+This offers the benefit of a deeper level of involvement in your own treatment which itself may improve your health outcomes.

 Free access to top clinicians